microsoft/vscode-docs/docs/editor/integrated-terminal.md

 * [XTerm Control Sequences](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html)
 * [List of C0 and C1 control codes](https://github.com/xtermjs/xterm.js/blob/0e45909c7e79c83452493d2cd46d99c0a0bb585f/src/common/data/EscapeSequences.ts)

 ## Find

-The Integrated Terminal has find functionality that can be triggered with `kb(workbench.action.terminal.focusFind)`.
+The integrated terminal has find functionality that can be triggered with `kb(workbench.action.terminal.focusFind)`.

 If you want `kbstyle(Ctrl+F)` to go to the shell instead of launching the Find control on Linux and Windows, you will need to remove the keybinding like so: